InfoSecInnovations/project-fantastic/server/src/help/actions.md

 - `local` : this command can run on the server machine
 - `remote` : this command can run on any machine with PowerShell remote access from the server.
 - `none` : this command can target any machine on the network (not supported yet)

+## target (WIP)

+*Optional*

+What entities this action targets.

+- `host` default value
+- `connection` this action targets a TCP connection between 2 hosts, it will receive the following parameters by default:
+  - `ip` IP address
+  - `port`
+  - `process` PID of the process owning the connection

 ## functions